Joonas-vonlerber/Secretcrab/README.md

 - Diffie-Heilman
 - Argon2

-I am also studying so new updates and implentations might take a while
+I am doing this on the side of my studying so new updates and implementations might take a while

 Pull requests open :D